rsmp-nordic/rsmp_schema/README.md

 }

 # try validating a message against our schema
-schema = Pathname.new('tlc/sxl.json')
+schema = Pathname.new('schemas/tlc/1.0.15/sxl.json')
 schemer = JSONSchemer.schema(schema)
 puts schemer.valid? message     # => true
 ```

 ## RSpec tests
-The reposity includes RSpec test that checks the schema, by testing the result of validating a set of valid and message RSMP messages using the json_schemer gem.
+The reposity includes RSpec test written in Ruby that checks the schema, by testing the result of validating a set of RSMP messages using the json_schemer gem.

-This is useful when developing the schema, to ensure it validates correctly.
+To run the tests, you need Ruby installed.
+Then run bundler to ensure you have rspec.
+Then run use the rspec command to run tests:

 ```
 $ bundle              # install gems
 $ bundle exec rspec   # run rspec tests
 ```

-## Schema generation
+## Schema maintenance
-Note that the SXL JSON schemas are generated automatically from an authoritative YAML file, and should therefore not be edited by hand.
+The SXL JSON Schemas are generated automatically from their corresponding YAML source, and should therefore not be edited by hand.
 Instead, edit the YAML source and regenerate the schema files.

+The core schemas has no YAML sources and are maintained by hand.